 People who attend the seminar may participate in a 15-minute mini-consultation with one of the attorneys.
 They also can sit in on lectures focusing on family law issues and self-representation in court.
 All lectures and consultations will be conducted in English, however, Spanish and Tagalog interpreters will be available.

-According to Forcum, people who attended the county's previous free law
+According to Forcum, people who attended the county's previous free law seminars were primarily concerned with family law issues.
+Digiacinto noted that there appears to be a growing interest in self-representation.

 "It's intimidating for a person who has no information to walk into a courtroom," Digiacinto said.
 "I think people are at least more aware that they need to know something about the law."